-Director of Operations
+Michael Molash, Director of Operations

 Mike has been employed by Same Day Process since 2007, and has helped the company grow, especially in adapting new technologies to serve our clients.
-Mike is a licensed private investigator who specializes in skiptracing, and develops the policies and procedures by which Same Day Process operates.
+Mike is a licensed private investigator who specializes in skip tracing, and develops the policies and procedures by which Same Day Process operates.

 Mike graduated from the University of Wisconsin-Oshkosh with a BS in Criminal Justice, and is a diehard Green Bay Packers fan.
-In his free time, Mike likes to dominate at a game of Trivial Pursuit and is a regular at many D.C pub quiz nites.
+In his free time, Mike likes to dominate at a game of Trivial Pursuit and is a regular at many D.C pub quiz nights.
 He also likes to travel, run, and read up on history, specifically the Civil War.

-Nationwide Process Controller
+Castina Watson, Nationwide Process Controller

 Eventually, Castina made the career shift from the quiet world of working from home to the legal services field.
 (Her mother always said her binge-watching of Law & Order: SVU would come in handy someday.)
 Castina takes great pride in her work as Nationwide Process Controller at SDPS.
 To sharpen her skills in her new profession, she worked to earn certification in the field of Administrative Technology.
 Thanks to this training, she is even more well-versed on the logistics of office management.

 A native Washingtonian (Go Skins!), Castina enjoys spending her free time reading true crime literature (Ann Rule anyone?) and traveling anywhere with sand and surf.
 Castina indulges in all things fitness.
 She is a mat-carrying yogi, but also has an affinity for kickboxing, weight-lifting and Pilates.
-She adores animals - especially dogs and is a devoted supporter of animal rights and volunteers her time to Washington-area animal rescue groups.
+She adores animals, especially dogs, and is a devoted supporter of animal rights and volunteers her time to Washington-area animal rescue groups.